langwatch/langevals/README.md

 ### Unit Test Evaluations with PyTest

 Using various pytest plugins together with LangEvals makes a powerful combination to be able to write unit tests for LLMs and prevent regressions.
-Due to the probabilistic nature of LLMs, some extra care is needed.
+Due to the probabilistic nature of LLMs, some extra care is needed as you will see below.

 #### Simple assertions - entity extraction test example